Tustin Truck Accident Lawyer

 - Drivers are not allowed to drive after 60/70 hours on duty in 7/8 consecutive days.
 A driver may begin a 7/8 period after taking 34 or more consecutive hours off duty

 Proving that a truck driver was speeding or under the influence is often relatively easier than proving that the driver was drowsy.
-A skilled Tustin truck accident lawyer can review the police report and the driver log to see if the truck driver was violating federal hours-of-service regulations.
+A skilled injury lawyer can review the police report and the driver log to see if the truck driver was violating federal hours-of-service regulations.